pkarsy/rfboot/help/The-First-Project.md

 Now uncomment the lines related to the LED, inside setup() and loop().
 Please read the notes.

+A very importand feature of rfboot is that it does NOT use any EEPROM location to store RF channel etc. All parameters are stored in the compiled bootloader, and the application can use the whole EEPROM.

 ***The first rfboot based project is finished !***

 Spend 2 minitues to configure geany (or your editor) to execute